 In order to grow up to be skilled at hunting, gathering, and staying safe in the wild, Native American children had to learn to be extremely observant of their natural surroundings.
 This game was played by many tribes throughout the continent to challenge and develop this skill.
 Players would gather about thirty pebbles of varying size and color.
 One player would create a pattern or design out of some of the pebbles, at the appropriate level of difficulty for the other player or players.
 The other player(s) would study the pattern for a specified time before the pattern was covered or destroyed, and then re-create this pattern to the best their ability.
 As skills develop, this game becomes more and more complex!

 A two-player abstract strategy game from the Zuni Native American Indians or the Pueblo Indians of the American Southwest.
 A cross between tic-tac-toe and checkers.
-The board is pictured on the right.
+The board is pictured below.

 Start with an empty board